 Data for Action Initiative

-As an extension of their Data Modernization Initiative, the Centers for Disease Control and Prevention (CDC) has partnered with the Public Health Informatics Institute (PHII) to convene a group of public health partners across the public health landscape to start a discussion surrounding “Data for Action” and what it might entail.
+As an extension of their Data Modernization Initiative, the Centers for Disease Control and Prevention (CDC) partnered with the Public Health Informatics Institute (PHII) to convene a group of public health partners across the public health landscape and start a discussion surrounding “Data for Action” and what it might entail.

 PHII is a program of the Task Force for Global Health, a 501(c)(3) nonprofit organization that was founded as the Task Force for Child Survival in 1984.
 The Task Force is affiliated with Emory University.